 Spark SQL vs Presto

-- Presto supports querying data in object stores like S3 by default, and has many connectors available.
-It also works really well with Parquet and Orc format data.In contrast, Spark must rely on Hadoop file APIs to access S3 or purchase Databricks features.
+- By default, Presto allows querying of data in object stores like S3 and has many connectors available.
+It also works exceptionally well with Parquet and Orc format data.In contrast, Spark must rely on Hadoop file APIs to access S3 or purchase Databricks features.
 It also has limited connectors for data sources.